autocomplete-plugin-tags plugin to let you manage tags in your autocomplete.

 Display tags in the search box

 By default, the tags plugin displays tags as a source.
 This makes it straightforward to navigate through applied filters with the keyboard, as you would with any source.
-Yet, a popular pattern is to display tags in the search box, near the input.
-It feels natural to users, especially when used in conjunction to a filters source usinggetAlgoliaFacets
+However, a common pattern is to display tags in the search box, near the input.
+It improves usability, especially when combined with a filters source usinggetAlgoliaFacets.

 As they type, the filters source suggests facets that can apply without leaving the keyboard.